Congressional District # 14

 On September 30, 1998, a record of decision (ROD) was signed.
 The final remedy incorporates long-term operation and maintenance of the previously implemented response actions as well as additional response actions, including monitored natural attenuation of groundwater.
 In 2001, the landfill gas venting system was reconfigured to vent all landfill gas through one stack at the top of the landfill.
 On April 9, 1999, a unilateral administrative order (UAO) was issued to FPD for implementation of the ROD.
 They are currently complying with the UAO.

 The first five-year review at this site was completed in September 2003 and found the remedy to be protective of human health and the environment.
 The second five-year review was completed on July 29, 2008.
 The review concluded there are no known exposure pathways that exist that result in unacceptable health risks except for groundwater use in the area of the plume that is above MCLs.
-The components of the remedies selected in the Record of Decision have been implemented and remain effective under the Administrative Order on Consent, and include institutional controls.
-The third five-year review is due before July 2013.
+The components of the remedies selected in the ROD have been implemented and remain effective under the AOC, and include institutional controls.
+The MCLs have been met and the third five-year review was signed in on May 6, 2013.
+Actions are underway to delist the site from the National Priorities List.

 ContactsRemedial Project Manager, U.S. EPA